pablobernabeu/VTT-Transcription-App/README.md

 ## Code details

-The core of the application is in the [index.Rmd](https://github.com/pablobernabeu/VTT-Transcription-App/blob/main/index.Rmd) script.
-In turn, this script draws on [an additional script](https://github.com/pablobernabeu/VTT-Transcription-App/blob/main/VTT-Transcription-App_doc_renderer.Rmd) to enable the download of `.docx` documents.
+The core of the application is in the [index.Rmd](https://github.com/pablobernabeu/VTT-Transcription-App/blob/main/index.Rmd) script, which uses ['regular expressions'](https://stringr.tidyverse.org/articles/regular-expressions.html) to process the VTT file.
+In turn, that script draws on [another one](https://github.com/pablobernabeu/VTT-Transcription-App/blob/main/VTT-Transcription-App_doc_renderer.Rmd) to enable the download of `.docx` documents.
 Last, the latter script in turn uses a [Word template](https://github.com/pablobernabeu/VTT-Transcription-App/blob/main/VTT-Transcription-App-format-template.docx).